- This can sometimes be a lifesaver, especially when you don't have any available Wi-Fi sources.

 ➡ The hotspot’s name and password

-The reason why Windows 11 enables you to choose both a network name and a password is that this allows you to improve the security level from the start.
+Windows 11 enables you to choose both a network name and a password is that this allows you to improve the security level from the start.

 Anybody who doesn’t have the right network credentials will not be able to access the hotspot.

 That being said, not all passwords are the same, nor they should be.
-Whenever you choose a password for your network, no matter if it’s a hotspot or not, it is recommended that you create one which contains both numbers and letters.
+Whenever you choose a password for your network, no matter if it’s a hotspot or not, it is recommended that you create one that contains both numbers and letters.